sajid-Aust/Antiviral-Peptide-Detection/README.md

 ## Project Overview

 This project focuses on detecting antiviral peptides (AVPs) using peptide sequences and associated characteristics.
 AVPs are a promising approach to combat viral infections due to their targeted mechanisms.
-Peptide sequences were collected from [Adobe Acrobat Source](https://acrobat.adobe.com/id/urn:aaid:sc:AP:08315d7a-eeb9-4e7a-847f-46a9c805ee4a).
+This research creates a specialized dataset for viral peptides and applies ensemble machine learning techniques to detect antiviral peptides (AVPs) based on peptide sequences and associated characteristics.
+By leveraging various computational tools, essential peptide properties were extracted, enabling the use of advanced ensemble classifiers to identify peptides with potential antiviral properties.

 ## Dataset